Ursa Major: Hindu tradition

 The fact that the two front stars of the constellations point to the pole star is explained as the boon given to the boy sage Dhruva by Lord Vishnu.

 Thus, the Rigveda holds the earliest recorded mention of Ursa Major, while Ursa Minor gained prominence in later astronomical traditions.

 In Judaism and Christianity

-Ursa Major may be mentioned in the biblical book of Job, dated between the 7th and 4th centuries BC, although this is often disputed.
+Ursa Major may be mentioned in the biblical book of Job (Job 9:9), dated between the 7th and 4th centuries BC, although this is often disputed.

 East Asian traditions

 In China and Japan, the Big Dipper is called the "North Dipper" 北斗 (Chinese: běidǒu, Japanese: hokuto), and in ancient times, each one of the seven stars had a specific name, often coming themselves from ancient China: